nestordemeure/friedrich/readme.md

 adding points

-## TODO
+## Potential future developements

+The list of things that could be done to improve on the current implementation includes :

 - Clean-up the documentation.
-- Add better algorithms to fit kernel parameters.
+- Add better algorithms to fit kernel parameters (cross validation or gradient descent on likelyhood).
-- Add ndarray support behind a feature flag.
+- Add [ndarray](https://docs.rs/ndarray/) support behind a feature flag.
-- Add simple kernel regression.
+- Add simple kernel regression (not as clever but much faster).

 *Do not hesitate to send pull request or ask for features.*